thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Sample_Submission.md

 ### How would you characterize communication within the organization?
 Do team members communicate well with each other?
 Is communication across teams smooth?
 How would you improve communication?

-* Does the company or team face any problems that would be avoided with better communication?
-* Are both developers and operations involved when starting a new project?
-Do developers receive and act upon feedback from operations regarding how the software is performing?
-* How do internal customers make their requirements known?
-Do they directly communicate with the developers?

 We pretty much just talk within a team and with a manager and PM.
 The PM is responsible for gathering formal requirements and ensuring these are communicated to the team.
 I sometimes talk with other teams over lunch and usually find out a lot of interesting things that are even helpful at work.

 ## Conclusion